Leadership and management in health and social care

-One core book accompanies the learning journey – ‘Leading, Managing, Caring: understanding leadership and management in health and social care’.
-The remaining study materials are delivered online, including up-to-date audio-visual case study materials, as well as other published research which is accessible through the University library’s online resources.
+You'll also receive a copy of the core book which accompanies your learning journey – 'Leading, Managing, Caring: understanding leadership and management in health and social care', and will have access to relevant published research which will be available through the University library’s online resources.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.